 So… it’s been a while.
 Last time I posted here was over a year ago, which means there are a whooping 0 posts from 2018, which is… pretty accurate.

 There were some trips, though, can’t say there weren’t, so I’ll make my very best effort to share those on here.
 Starting with Budapest, a city that had been calling out to me for years, and which I finally visited during a still kind-of-warm autumn but which enchanted me completely.

-This view made feel, uncannily, like I was back in Prague and looking out to Prague Castle across the Vltava.
+The first thing I did after checking into the hotel, which was pretty centrally located and allowed me to explore the whole of Budapest on foot, was walk down to the Danube and follow it all the way to the Hungarian Parliament Building.This view made feel, uncannily, like I was back in Prague and looking out to Prague Castle across the Vltava.
 It only lasted for a second, but it was enough to soften me up and make me all that more susceptible to Budapest’s charm.
+And then… I arrived.